MEYERS OTW

 Key Takeaways:

-• The Meyers OTW biplane, introduced in 1939, was a popular two-seat primary trainer.
+• The Meyers OTW biplane was introduced in 1939 as a popular two-seat primary trainer, evolving through models like the OTW-125, OTW-145, and OTW-160.

-• All three OTW models continue to fly in the United States and Canada today, known for their enduring design.
+• All three models of the Meyers OTW continue to be flown in the United States and Canada today.

 See a mistake?
 Contact us.